Lake Winnipesaukee Guide

 What to avoid

 The common mistake is trying to convert the lake into nonstop movement.
-If every day requires a complicated route, a hard reservation, or perfect timing, the easiest part of New Hampshire starts feeling overbuilt.
+If every day requires a complicated route, a hard reservation, or perfect timing, the easiest part of New Hampshire still feels relaxed.